mascarenhas/alien/doc/alien.md

 it to write extensions that won't crash if you code them well.

 Alien works on Unix-based systems and Windows.
-It has been tested on Linux x86, Linux x64, Linux ARM, FreeBSD x86, Windows x86, OSX x86, and OSX PPC.
+It has been tested on Linux x86, Linux x64, Linux ARM, FreeBSD x86, Windows x86, OS X x86, and OS X PPC.
 The Windows binary uses MSVCR80.DLL for compatibility with LuaBinaries.

 Installing Alien